roddhjav/apparmor.d/docs/development/dbus.md

 ## Dbus Directive

 We use a special [directive](directives.md) to generate more advanced dbus access.
-The directive format is on purpose very similar to apparmor dbus rule.
+The directive format is on purpose very similar to the apparmor dbus rule.

 **Format**